US Naval Women's Reserve - The WAVES - World War II

 Women Accepted for Vounteer Emergency Service or WAVES was part of the United States Naval Reserve during World War II.
 Established by Congress in July 1942, it authorized the US Navy to accept women into the Naval Reserve as commissioned officers or enlisted personnel.

-The GG Archives has collected a number of books, brochures, and other ephemera on or about the WAVES and women serving in the United States Navy from World War II onwards.
+The GG Archives collection includes books, brochures, and other ephemera on or about the WAVES and women serving in the United States Navy from World War II onwards.

 The WAVES’ New Uniforms - October 1942

+Navy—Rear Admiral Randall Jacobs, USN, Chief of the Bureau of Naval Personnel, inspects the new uniforms of the Women's Reserve.
 Who said Britannia rules the waves?
-Here are the ones who rule the WAVES of the US.
-Navy—Rear Admiral Randall Jacobs, USN, Chief of the Bureau of Naval Personnel, inspects the new uniforms of the Women’s Reserve.
+Here are the ones who lead the WAVES of the US.

 Facts About The WAVES and SPARS

-The WAVES is an organization of women whose job is to replace Navy men at shore stations.
+The WAVES is an organization of women who replace Navy men at shore stations.
 The SPARS is an organization of women whose job is to replace Coast Guard men at shore stations.
 Discusses where you will serve, how you will live, Pay, and "Navy blue uniforms designed by the famous stylist Mainbocher to flatter every figure."
 (1943)

 Serve Your Country InThe WAVES or SPARS